OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-08.md

 ## Matthew 8:22

-But Jesus said to him, “Follow Me, and let the dead bury their own dead.”
+But Jesus replied to him, “Follow Me, and let the dead take care of their own dead.”

 ---